ELITE AU PAIR ACADEMYThe Elite Skills That Determine Whether a Placement Settles.

 The first module builds the foundational childcare skills that determine whether a host family feels they can genuinely step away — and trust that their au pair can handle what arises.

-Each situation includes a specific, usable script — language to reach for in the moment.
+Each situation includes a specific, usable script, ESL-friendly language to reach for in the moment.

-By the end of Module 1, au pairs have working responses to the scenarios most likely to appear in their first weeks in the home, garnering immediate results.
+By the end of Module 1, au pairs have working responses to the scenarios most likely to appear in their first weeks in the home.

 Module 2: NVC for the Au Pair Role